ucla-data-archive/bash-shell-notes/bash-notes.md

 ## Setup

-- most tasks in the shell can be done with mouse on Desktop.
+- Most tasks in the shell can be done with mouse on Desktop.
 Why do anything differently?
-- motivation
+- **Motivation**
 - Unix = old school system, created before most in this room were born
-- combining powerful tools together using minimal keystrokes
+- Combining powerful tools together using minimal keystrokes
-- automating repetitive tasks: moving files
+- Automating repetitive tasks: moving files
-- required to use high performance computing systems, supercomputers, often cloud computing
+- Required to use high performance computing systems, supercomputers, cloud computing
-- terms: file, directory/folder
+- Terms: file, directory/folder

-- get data
+## Get data
 - <http://swcarpentry.github.io/shell-novice/shell-novice-data.zip>, move to Desktop, double click to unzip (if not already done)

 ## Introducing the Shell

 **Objectives:** orient to shell and how it relates to the computer, understand the benefit of CLI

-- what computers do:
+### What computers do:

   1. run programs
   2. store data
   3. communicate with each other
   4. communicate with us → today you'll learn a new way of doing this

-- terms:
+### terms:

   - graphical user interface: _GUI_
   - command line interface: _CLI_

-- how it works -- the Read Evaluate Print Loop (REPL):
+### how it works -- the Read Evaluate Print Loop (REPL):

   - you type something - LOOP
   - computer reads it - READ